-Number of Units Total Bond Funding Total Development Cost 178, incl.
-21 middle income (see below) \$24.1M (all issuances) \$90.7M
+Number of Units

+Total Bond Funding Total Development Cost 178, including 21 middle income and 53 funded by non-bond sources (see below) \$21.3M (all issuances) \$99.4M

 - Developer: Bridge Housing and John Stewart Co. joint venture - Units: 125 units for low-income families of which 21 units are for middle income residents, and childcare center at 88 Broadway.
-53 units for seniors at 735 Davis - Status: Project expected to be encumbered by June 2019 and completed in December 2020.
-Groundbreaking ceremony scheduled for June 2019.
+53 units for seniors at 735 Davis are funded with non-bond sources. - Status: Project was encumbered in May 2019 and construction is expected to be completed in March 2021.
+Groundbreaking ceremony scheduled for July 2019.